silky/chrisdone-homepage/posts/12-years-a-slave.markdown

 master in servitude, than the unknown hell that awaits them elsewhere in America.

+At one point I realised it kind of reminded me of The Pianist.

 There was one line in the movie that floored me, said by the wife of a slavemaster to a distraught and crying slave who'd been separated from her children, with the faintest air of pity,